Home

 Memory

 Memory is a sequence of bytes, each of which has an address.
 Addresses, also known as pointers, are Values and therefore may be placed into a register.
+The type of an address is ptr.

 Values are typically moved from or to memory using loads or stores.